heroku/libcnb.rs/README.md

 ### Writing the Buildpack

-As aforementioned, the buildpack we're writing will be very simple.
+The buildpack we're writing will be very simple.
 We will just log a "Hello World" message during the build and set the default process type to a command that will also emit "Hello World" when the application image is run.
-Find more complex example buildpacks in the [examples directory](examples).
+Examples of more complex buildpacks can be found in the [examples directory](https://github.com/heroku/libcnb.rs/tree/main/examples).

 Modify the project's `src/main.rs` file to contain the following: